Crispy Southern Buttermilk Onion Rings

 Ingredients

-• 3 medium sweet onions such as Vidalia, you can also use red onions
+• 3 medium Vidalia sweet onions, or red onions

-• 1 cup all-purpose flour, substitute gluten-free flour for a gluten-free version
+• 1 cup all-purpose flour, or gluten-free flour

 • 1/2 teaspoon sweet paprika